What’s In Your Competence Rulebook?

-What emerged from the rules exercise are five different Competence Types — each with its own unique focus:
+What emerged from the rules exercise are five different Competence Types (commonly referred to as the 5 types of impostor syndrome) — each with its own unique focus:

 - The Perfectionist’s primary focus is on “how” something is done.
 This includes how the work is conducted and how it turns out.
 One minor flaw in an otherwise stellar performance or 99 out of 100 equals failure and thus shame.

 - The Expert is the knowledge version of the Perfectionist.
 Here, the primary concern is on “what” and “how much” you know or can do.
 Because you expect to know everything, even a minor lack of knowledge denotes failure and shame.